 Considering the sheer volume of output generated from today’s security tools, it’s no question that SOCs are experiencing serious alert fatigue and ultimately missing intrusions.
 With security orchestration, SOCs are able to coordinate the flow of data and tasks (e.g. monitoring SIEM alerts) by integrating existing tools and processes into a repeatable, automatable workflow.

-A security orchestration platform connects your systems, tools, and processes together, allowing you to leverage automation as necessary, and get more value out of your people, processes, and tools.
+A security orchestration solution connects your systems, tools, and processes together, allowing you to leverage automation as necessary, and get more value out of your people, processes, and tools.

 Moreover, SOCs can avoid slow, manual processes and instead replace them with contextual decision making and fast responses.
 After all, security teams should be using their expertise to quickly and effectively respond to events, not wasting time on tedious, manual tasks.